 ● Scholarships for Students Studying to Become Certified Care Workers

 To boost the workforce of caregivers, the foundation offers scholarships for students in two-year vocational school programs.
-In fiscal year 2016, the foundation gave scholarships to 20 students in total (10 in first grade and 10 in second grade).
-In the 25 years since this program began in 1992, the foundation has offered scholarships to 258 students and many of them today are playing an active role as care professionals.
+In fiscal year 2019, the foundation gave scholarships to 20 students in total (10 in first grade and 10 in second grade).
+In the 28 years since this program began in 1992, the foundation has offered scholarships to 288 students and many of them today are playing an active role as care professionals.
 In fiscal year 2020, the foundation will expand the scope of their support to include welfare-related high schools with a 3-year system (sophomore in high school), the foundation will support students who are aiming to become certified care workers, who are in short supply in the field of nursing care and welfare.

 Practicum for students to become certified care workers